daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 ```

 Ok, so far so good.
-Now, it's going to get a little more complicated.
+Now, it's going to get slightly more complicated.
 Add the
 following route to handle the form on `/forgot` page:

 ```